How Much Horrendous Suffering Can Christian Theology Tolerate?

 “As the Western Allies pushed east, they encountered many massacre sites and rapidly organized reburials, forcing locals to exhume bodies, build coffins, and bury the dead in a dignified fashion.
 These ‘forced confrontations’, as one historian calls them [Christopher E. Mauriello, Forced Confrontation: The Politics of Dead Bodies in Germany at the End of World War II], took place at numerous locations.
 They were designed to humiliate and admonish the German people for crimes committed in their name.” (p.
 19, Death Marches, Evidence and Memory)

 Humiliate and admonish.
-Unbelievers who are horrified that devout churchgoers manage to ignore—are happy turn a blind eye—to the horrendous suffering in the world, in order to cling to their cherished beliefs about god, should adopt the same practice of humiliating and admonishing.
+Unbelievers who are horrified that devout churchgoers manage to ignore—are happy to turn a blind eye—to the horrendous suffering in the world, in order to cling to their cherished beliefs about god, should adopt the same practice of humiliating and admonishing.
 How can the devout be so oblivious, so dense?
 Hint: not thinking about it is the preferred approach.

 In the case of the Holocaust, I do wonder to what extent anti-Semitism plays a role in Christian denial/ignorance of this Nazi crime.
 In fact, Martin Luther’s virulent hatred of the Jews probably helped fuel Nazi fanaticism.
 He offered seven suggestions on how to treat Jews, the first two being: